Ithaca, NY, US

 The UPOD is a mosquito-control device inspired by the mechanism of the carnivorous Utricularia vulgaris plant.

 Current mosquito-control strategies can be harmful to people and the environment, so this team developed the UPod to be an environmentally friendly, self-sustaining, reusable and affordable solution.

 1. What is the problem you’re trying to solve and how does your design help?

 The effects of climate change include shifting temperature patterns and precipitation events, which are leading to an increase in the geographic range of mosquito populations, putting more people at risk of disease worldwide.
 Mosquito-borne illnesses, such as dengue and malaria, impact millions.
 Malaria is the most lethal, responsible for over 600,000 annual deaths.
 Dengue accounts for an estimated 500,000 annual hospitalizations for severe cases.

 In the United States, communities face problems with west nile virus and encephalitis.
 Natural disasters like Hurricane Harvey can be disastrous when standing water creates perfect conditions for mosquitoes to breed.
 Current mosquito-control technologies are retroactive, costly, require active maintenance and surveillance, and are harmful to the environment.
 UPOD is a solar-powered device that provides a preventive solution to mosquito-borne illnesses by responding to the dynamic environment of breeding sites and killing mosquitoes at the larvae stage without the use of chemicals.

 2. What makes your design different than previous or current approaches to the problem you’re trying to solve?
-What are the social, cultural, and/or environmental wins that your innovation provides.
+What are the social, cultural, and/or environmental wins that your startup innovation provides.